Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Downside analysis:  Dreams may also have an *un*learning function.
 If so, this meddles with that.
 There's a risk of 'diseases of salience' increasing in the population that implements this from stressing the performance of the sleep function, which is a mental health hazard.
 The Panarchy really ought to be using this technology to protect the public's happiness...
 I may yet hack this game to modify its mechanics and put a +Happiness "Dream Reeve" technology in this slot, as the Panarchy needs it and this would be a great thing to reform into a happiness buff.
 Wouldn't it be better to have an advanced society... where nightmares are rare, good dreams are common, and most people are well-rested?
 	15. Apologia:  To be fair, if the subconscious education system *can* make people more well-rested on average, that *itself* could contribute to them getting effectively smarter (and thus more scientifically competent)... but unless I can manage to tweak the game to make a +Happiness buff out of this, I don't think this interpretation should be considered to override the hazards.
 Hah!
 	16. Bureaucratic waste analysis:  The amount of work needed to provide everyone in the public a source of new dreams EVERY NIGHT and to make those dreams INDIVIDUALLY INFORMATIVE sounds like an unbelievable workload.
 It would be impossible to keep up, and that forever workload is a literal waste of bureaucratic effort...
 The farther behind its workload these systems get, the more they will then start metaphorically wasting bureaucrats as well by interfering with the public's intellectual development.
 The spectre of corruption will be extant throughout as well, and where corruption arises under this system, it will waste a little more of society's potential every time it mangles someone's sleep.
-	17. Utopic rating:  2/5, +1 with Seat of Justice or Right to Happiness, +2 with Dream Reeve interpretation
+	17. Liberation rating:  2/5, +1 with Seat of Justice, +1 with Right to Happiness, +2 with Dream Reeve interpretation (max 5/5)
-	18. Public protection rating:  3/5, +1 with Dream Reeve interpretation
+	18. Protection rating:  3/5, +1 with Dream Reeve interpretation
 	19. Technological smoothness:  2/5
 	20. Technological extremophilia:  4/5
 	21. Stress/Boredom rating:  2/5 (Calm) for Dream Reeves; 4/5 (Stressful) for Education
+	22. Me-points: -1/3
+	23. Alternate (Dream Reeves) me-points:  2/3
-	22. Kind of person most protected:  Princess Luna.
+	24. Kind of person most protected:  Princess Luna.
 More seriously, this tech protects the dream reeves themselves, as the dream-crafter professions exist only where this technology is implemented.
-	23. Special categories:  Empathy Maximizer, Mind Control, Nightmare
+	25. Special categories:  Empathy Maximizer, Mind Control, Nightmare
+	26. Alternate (Dream Reeves) categories:  Empathy Maximizer, Mind Control, Homogenizing
-	24. Conversion potential: Empire<->Panarchy
+	27. Conversion potential: Empire<->Panarchy
 10. Planned Urbanization
 	1. Mechanism proposal:  Implementing this fixes your government's public sector logistics across the entire district.
 The trains run on time, the trash gets collected, and the tapwater runs clear.
 This doesn't make your government virtuous, but it's a nice investment in basic quality of life.
 This encourages urbanization by making cities nicer places to live.
 	2. Mechanism proposal:  The general ubiquitous investments that galactic society makes in extirpating contagious diseases are under this tech's aegis, too.
 This encourages urbanization by making cities less sickening places to live.
 Also, less contagious disease means people can safely get closer to each other in lots of ways.